 Each week I create fun outdoor bootcamp ideas for group trainers who love keeping their sessions fresh and fun.
 Here are some of the outdoor bootcamp ideas I create.

-Can’t Stop The Feeling: Fun is highly addictive, which is why I created this ‘HIGH ENERGY’ and fun packed musical finisher.
-Drills like this will help you stand out as unique different.
-And guess what?
-Inside the WDC you’ll find 50 more.
+Can’t Stop The Feeling: Fun is highly addictive, which is why I created this ‘HIGH ENERGY’ and fun packed song finisher.
+Song based finishers are not typically outdoor bootcamp ideas unless the weather is good.

 Steady Hero: The ultimate muscle confusion workout that keeps your body guessing from start to finish.
 In this tough 30-minute HIT workout comprising of 3 unique bootcamp drills (including a shuttle sprints random generator), players are tasked with completing all 6 rounds without stopping.

 Burpee Bomber: In this team game style running drill, the object of the game is to find and detonate the burpee bomber which will force the opposing team in to a quick forfeit.
 You can use this secret workout technique to spice up almost any running drill.

 Action Relay: A super-fast paced shuttle sprint challenge that I pinched from football training the other night.
 It starts off very easy (great for a fun warm up drill) then progressively gets harder.
 It’s a great HIT sprint drills that I think you’ll love.

 You’ve Been Bingo’d: This has to be my bootcamp game of the year, and all you need to play is a handful of markers.
 That means no printed sheets, plastic counters or even a full bingo set.
 But don’t be fooled, this cleverly designed bootcamp game (disguised as fun) is also very challenging.

 Mighty Accumulator: This monster EPOC drill takes circuit training to a new level.
 Including 2 unique running drills and a muscular strength endurance element, it’s the ultimate fat burning workout that your clients must embrace.